Reggie Rucker

 Reginald Joseph Rucker (born September 21, 1947) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys, New York Giants, New England Patriots and Cleveland Browns.
 He played college football for the Boston University Terriers.

-Early years
+Early life

 Rucker attended Anacostia High School before moving on to Boston University.
 He was a four sport athlete (football, baseball, track and basketball), making him the school's first four sport athlete in more than 20 years.

 In football, he contributed to an undefeated season by the freshman team.
 As a sophomore, his first play in a varsity game was a 71-yard punt return for a touchdown against the University of Massachusetts Amherst.
 He went on to break a New England major college record with three punts returned for touchdowns in a season.

 In his final year, his team included Bruce Taylor, Pat Hughes, Fred Barry and Barry Pryor, who would go on to play in the NFL.

 In 1978, he was inducted into the Boston University Athletic Hall of Fame.